knpuniversity/oauth2-client-bundle/README.md

 * PHP 5.5.9 or higher

-## Relation to other OAuth bundles
+## This bundle or HWIOAuthBundle?

+In addition to this bundle, another OAuth bundle exists for Symfony: [hwi/oauth-bundle](https://github.com/hwi/HWIOAuthBundle).
-While searching for OAuth bundles you might have come across [hwi/oauth-bundle](https://github.com/hwi/HWIOAuthBundle) and you might be wondering why there are two pretty popular OAuth bundles.
+You might be wondering "why are there two popular OAuth bundles?".

-This is due to the fact that `hwi/oauth-bundle` was abandoned a few years ago.
-This is why development of this bundle started.
-However, in the meantime `hwi/oauth-bundle` is actively maintained again forcing you to choose between either one of them.
-Generally speaking, `hwi/oauth-bundle` gives you a lot more but it's also a bit harder to install.
-The `knpuniversity/oauth2-client-bundle`, however, gives you more low-level control on different OAuth clients.
+Great question!
+Generally speaking, `hwi/oauth-bundle` gives you more features out-of-the-box, including social authentication and registration (called "connect").
+But, it's also a bit harder to install.
+The `knpuniversity/oauth2-client-bundle`, takes more work to setup, but gives you more low-level control.

+Not sure which to use?
+If you need OAuth (social) authentication & registration, try [hwi/oauth-bundle](https://github.com/hwi/HWIOAuthBundle).
+If you don't like it, come back!

 ## Installation